nkrusch/recontext/readme.txt

 - see `logs/_host.txt` (in short Ubuntu 22.04.5, 8 cores, 64 GB RAM).

 Provide a rough estimate of the experiment times:
 - The times are based on `logs/_log.txt` and do not include containerization overhead.

 Regarding tasks that require a large amount of resources:
 - The experiment of §3.4s take about 16h.
-  Reproduction requires extending the timeout (`make TO=54000`).
-  We do not expect the AEC to repeat the experiment, but claim that it is in principle reproducible with the artifact (the smoke test and full eval do execute the workloads, but terminate with a timeout).
+Reproduction requires only extending the timeout (`make TO=54000`).
+We do not expect the AEC to repeat the experiment, but claim that it is in principle reproducible with the artifact (the evaluations do execute the workloads, but they terminate with a timeout).

 ### Checking the verification (§5)

 The `verified` directory contains
-* Data mutation: maintains invariants under perturbations.
+* Data mutation that maintains invariants under perturbations.
 * Verified benchmarks to confirm consistency of linear invariants.

 Check the data mutation verification by running:

     dafny verify verified/mutation.dfy

-This should print "finished with 23 verified, 0 errors."
+This should print "finished with 20 verified, 0 errors."

 ### Reproducing Experiments (§3-4)